R. Stephen Berry: Career and research

 In 1964, he moved to The University of Chicago, where he has worked on atomic and ionic collision processes, photoionization, the nature of correlation of valence electrons in atoms, and, more recently, on atomic and molecular clusters, and on protein dynamics.
 He became interested in energy and its efficient use first through concern about Chicago's air pollution in the 1960s.
 This led to what we believe is one of the first public studies of what has become called "life cycle analysis."
 This was an analysis of the actual and ideal limiting energy and free energy use in the manufacture and disposal of the automobile, and was carried out with Margaret F. Fels.
 This led to many other such analyses, which now are done very frequently.
 This work, in turn, stimulated what has become known as "finite-time thermodynamics," the study of the optimal performance of processes constrained to operate in finite time or at nonzero rates.
 He has been very active in the study of atomic and molecular clusters, particularly in their phases and phase changes.
 This has led to a broader interest in bridging between the microscopic and macroscopic descriptions of physical systems, especially of finding the boundary below which a macroscopic description fails.

 His interests, apart from traditional scientific studies, have included energy and energy policy (which he was teaching with the economist George Tolley), scientific integrity issues, scientific information, its distribution and its contributions to policy and governmental decisions including those of the courts, and science education, particularly the problem of science illiteracy.

 Personal life

 Berry was married to Carla Friedman Berry.
-They had two grown daughters, one son, two grandsons, and three granddaughters.
+They had two grown daughters, one son, five grandsons, and three granddaughters.
 He died in July 2020 in Chicago.